San Diego Jewish Academy

-San Diego Jewish Academy (SDJA) is an independent Jewish day school currently located in the Carmel Valley community of San Diego, California.
+San Diego Jewish Academy (SDJA) is an independent Jewish day school in the Carmel Valley community of San Diego, California.
 The school is composed of three schools: SDJA Early Childhood Center, Golda Meir Lower School for grades K-5, and Maimonides Upper School for grades 6–12.
 SDJA is also home to Camp Carmel Creek, a K-5 summer camp that is open to the entire community.

 As a pluralistic Jewish day school, SDJA is not affiliated with any one synagogue or movement of Judaism.
-SDJA is a pluralistic school and has "compacts" with a number of San Diego synagogues.
+SDJA is a pluralistic school and has "compacts" with several San Diego synagogues.

 History

 SDJA began as a small neighborhood school in rented facilities on the property of Congregation Tifereth Israel in 1979.

 In 1999, San Diego Jewish Academy built a 40-acre campus in Carmel Valley.
 The school is still located on this property, which has since been named the Jaffe Campus following a $7 million donation by the Jaffe family.
 As of 2013, SDJA is a 56-acre campus.